 The Outlaw's Prayer

-Much of Cash's outlaw image, embellished during his American Recordings comeback, traces back to his prison albums.
+Much of Cash's outlaw image, which got embellished during his American Recordings comeback, traces back to his prison albums.
 The famous picture of him flipping the bird at a camera operator feeds those conceptions, as well.
 A member of the Granada crew captured that iconic photograph, adding as much to the Man in Black myth as the album itself.